Introduction

 Grapefruit/Jasmine Iced Coffee: An interesting and refreshing drink that took some getting used to but was enjoyable (USD$2.80).

-Xiamen Air is committed to sustainability and has replaced plastic cups with their Egret Bamboo series, using renewable bamboo pulp for cups, trays, and tableware, and biodegradable PLA straws.
+Instead of plastic cups, they use their Egret Bamboo series, which is made from renewable bamboo pulp for cups, trays, tableware, and biodegradable straws.

 In 2021 alone, this change reduced plastic use by 15.92 million cups, saving 167.16 tons of plastic.